 In the past, political campaigns relied on onion polls and demographic data to make keen decisions about where to focus their efforts.
 However, these methods are often inaccurate and do not give campaigns a complete picture of the electorate.
 With big data tools, campaigns can get a much more detailed view of the people they are trying to reach.

 For example, campaign managers can use big data tools to track the social media activity of potential voters.
 They can use this information to figure out which topics are important to them and what kinds of messages are resonating.
-This allows campaigns to create targeted ads and messages more likely to connect with potential voters.
+This allows campaigns to create targeted ads and messages that are more likely to connect with potential voters.

 Big data tools have also been used to identify potential donors and volunteers for political campaigns.
 By analyzing data from online sources, campaigns can find people who might be interested in supporting their candidate.
 This helps campaigns save time and money by only targeting people who are likely to get involved.